kas-kade/SCDC/README.md

-# SCDC Summer Tech Camp
+# Southeast Community Development Corporation

 ### Here lies the codes written for Summer Camp as well as codes written by my students